-Sarah Palin Apologizes To Julian Assange Years After Comparing The WikiLeaks Founder To al-Qaeda And The Taliban
+Sarah Palin Apologizes To Julian Assange Years After Comparing The WikiLeaks Founder To al-Qaeda And Taliban Leaders

-Sarah Palin is sorry for comparing Julian Assange to al-Qaeda and the Taliban.
+Sarah Palin is sorry for comparing Julian Assange to al-Qaeda and Taliban leaders.
 The former Alaska Governor apologized to WikiLeaks founder, Julian Assange, in a Facebook post on Tuesday.
 The apology followed the airing of Assange’s interview with Fox News host, Sean Hannity.
 Sarah Palin took to both her Twitter and Facebook account to apologize to Assange, according to International Business Times.
 In another shocking post, Palin recommended her fans to watch Oliver Stone’s film, Snowden.
 Palin even called the film, “quite enlightening.”

 “To Julian Assange: I apologize….
 The media collusion that hid what many on the Left have been supporting is shocking.
 This important information that finally opened people’s eyes to democrat candidates and operatives would not have been exposed were it not for Julian Assange.”